 I remember receiving it on X-mas Day ’09.
 I was obsessed with the commercial and was ready to add a non-platforming Mario Bros. game to my collection.
 I’d never played Mario RGP: Legend of the Seven Stars, the original Paper Mario or anything like that, so this game blew my mind.
-I mean, can you imagine this game being your first on a relatively brand new system?
+Can you imagine this game being your first on a relatively brand new system?
 I mean, I had already gotten the system nearly a full-year late and this was the amazing game that I got to play it on!
 It was the greatest experience I ever had with a new gen console and a popular title released the same year.

 In terms of new and exciting features and gameplay, this game had it all.
 (I’ve never really been one for stories, but I really did find myself enjoying its story and was actually rather invested in it, as well.)
 I loved collecting beans and badges and delighted in the concept of leveling-up my Bros.
 (I’d never really played Pokémon either, so earning experience and building stats was also revolutionary for me.)
-I was also taken a back by the art style and voice acting.
+I was also taken aback by the art style and voice acting.
 Sure, I played Super Mario Bros.
 Deluxe with the unlockable art and I played Luigi’s Mansion and Super Smash Bros.
 Melee, but for me, this became the definitive version of the Bros.!

 Yet, despite how amazing this game was (and still is), it only holds the #2 stop in my heart for Greatest Video Games of All Time, but is still extremely sentimental for me because it was the catalyst for my best friendship.
 Yes, it actually helped me meet and connect with my best friend.
 You see, we were at camp and I saw him sitting alone with his SP and asked him what he was playing.
 He wasn’t the most trusting kid, but as soon I realized it was Superstar Saga, I knew that we’d bond over it and become best friends.
 And within five minutes, we were officially Mario & Luigi.
 (I, of course, was Luigi.)
 Every time I think of this game, I’m reminded about how fortunate I am to have a lifelong best friend.